hchyang/PSiTE/README.md

 specified by `-c/--copy_parameter`.
 The overall distribution will be normalized, s.t. the total probability is 1.

-Chromosomes level aneuploidy is widespread in tumor cells.
-In order to simulate this phenomenon of tumor genome, CSiTE supplies `--parental` parameter.
-The default value of this parameter is '01', which tells CSiTE to simulate two copies of the chromosome, one copy from each of the normal haplotypes.
-With the value of '001', CSiTE can simulate a chromosome with 3 copies, and two of them are based on the haploype '0' of the normal genome, and one copy from the haplotype '1' of the normal genome.
+Chromosome level aneuploidy is widespread in tumor cells.
+In order to simulate this phenomenon of tumor genome, `phylovar` supplies `--parental` parameter.
+The default value of this parameter is '01', which tells `phylovar` to simulate two copies of the chromosome, one copy from each of the normal haplotypes.
+With the value of '001', `phylovar` can simulate a tumor chromosome with 3 haplotypes, and two of them are based on the haploype '0' of the normal chromosome, and the third one are based on the haplotype '1' of the normal chromosome.

 All of the previous parameters can be set in a config file (`--config`).
-This is especially convenient if you want to simulate variants in a genome, which contains multiple chromosomes.
+This is quite convenient if you want to simulate variants in a genome, which contains multiple chromosomes.
 The format of the config file will be described in the following section.